UKCloud/documentation/articles/vmware/vmw-faq.md

 ### Do you offer autoscaling?

 There's no standard product offering for autoscale, but the platform API can be used to do this with a little developer effort.
-UKCloud provides blueprints in the Knowledge Centre which offer guidance on this.
+We provide blueprints on the UKCloud web site that offer guidance on this.

 ### How quickly can I scale my service up or down?